Particular/docs.particular.net/serviceinsight/sequence-diagram/index.md

 Events are represented in a similar fashion to other messages except that they have dashed lines and a different icon.

-NOTE: Each event that is published will appear on the diagram once for each subscriber.
-This looks like individual messages were sent to each subscriber by the sender regardless of whether Unicast or Multicast routing is used.
-See [Message Routing](/nservicebus/messaging/routing.md) for more details on routing.
+*NOTE: Each event that is published will appear on the diagram once for each subscriber.
+This looks like individual messages were sent to each subscriber by the sender regardless of whether Unicast or Multicast routing is used - [Learn more about Message Routing](/nservicebus/messaging/routing.md).*

 ### Loopback messages

 !Image of a loopback

 When an endpoint sends a message to itself this is called a loopback message.
 On the sequence diagram this is represented as a short arrow that does not connect to another endpoint timeline.
-Each loopback message is displayed with a special icon to make it clear that's what it is.
-As with any other type of message, hovering over or selecting the message will highlight the handler for that message in the timeline.
+Each loopback message is displayed with a special icon.
+As with any other type of message, hovering over or selecting the message will highlight the handler for that message in the lifeline.

 ### Timout messages